 If mesothelioma is suspected, you will be referred to a respiratory specialist for further testing.
 Your GP will provide the specialist with information about your medical history and results of the initial tests.

-It can be helpful to bring a family member or friend with you to your appointments.
+You can bring a family member or friend with you to your appointments.

 2. Diagnosis and staging